delenius/wildfly-swarm-issues/resteasy-scope/README.md

 Run `mvn package`

-Run `jar -tf target/resteasy-scope.war | grep resteasy`
+Run `jar -tf target/resteasy-scope.war | grep resteasy` and note the output.

 Comment out the two resteasy test dependencies in `pom.xml`, and run `mvn clean; mvn package`.

-Once again, run `jar -tf target/resteasy-scope.war | grep resteasy`
+Once again, run `jar -tf target/resteasy-scope.war | grep resteasy`.

-In one case, the war file contains resteasy-jaxrs-3.0.19.Final.jar, in the other case not.
+In one case, the war file contains `resteasy-jaxrs-3.0.19.Final.jar`, in the other case not.

 Running the version with the resteasy jar file in it,